 Between January and June 2021, 340,534 new businesses were registered in the UK, which is a 32% increase from the same period in 2019.
 So is now the time to start

-If you’re looking for pandemic-friendly business ideas, check out these ten ideas below.
+If you’re looking for pandemic-friendly business ideas for 2024, check out these ten ideas below.

 What is a pandemic-friendly business?

 When talking about ‘pandemic-friendly’ businesses, we mean low-cost startup business ideas, with low or zero overheads, or companies that stand a good chance of staying afloat in economic turmoil (mainly because they’re socially distanced or digital-based).

 Some of the ideas below might only suit you if you’re already qualified or are willing to train beforehand.
 But hopefully, they will give you a little inspiration to start your own business in 2024.

 Even the smallest businesses can benefit from virtual assistance—someone to book in all meetings and organise their schedule in general.
 Hiring a virtual assistant (VA) can help small businesses cut costs — when you’re trying to grow a business, the last thing you need is to rack up unnecessary expenditure.
 By hiring a virtual assistant, companies don’t have to pay for recruitment costs, an annual salary, health benefits, sick pay, or a workstation, so the benefits outweigh the relatively small cost.